 In this system, two stators become active in a short period of time.
 This technic results in higher torque and allows the motor to run with more load.

-This system is closely related to full step drive.
-Because the two stators will be arranged side by side so that it will be activated first then the third will be activated after that.
-This type of cycle for replacing the first two stators and then the third stator will run in the motor.
+This system is closely related to a full-step drive.
+Because the two stators will be arranged side by side so that it will be activated first, then the third will be activated after that.
+This type of cycle is for replacing the first two stators, and then the third stator will run in the motor.
 This will result in improved resolution of the stepper motor while reducing the resulting torque from the treadmill.

 Types of Stepper Motors:

 There are three main types of stepper motors which are as follows:

 |Types of Stepper Motors